jwcarr/eyekit/GUIDE.md

 ```
 <img src='./docs/images/multiline_passage_corrected.pdf' width='100%'>

-The fixation on *voce*, for example, is now clearly associated with that word.
+The fixation on *voce* is now clearly associated with that word.
 It is important to note, however, that drift correction should be applied with care, especially if the fixation data is very noisy or if the passage is being read nonlinearly.

 Just like single-line texts, we can extract interest areas from the passage and apply analysis functions in the same way.
 For example, if we were interested in the word *piccolo*/*piccola* in this passage, we could extract all occurrences of this word and calculate the total fixation duration: